armanulalam/2022-T-20-Cricket-Tournament-Analysis/README.md

 8. To find out the Top 10 Hard-hitter Batsman.
 9. To find out the Best Maiden taker bowler.
 10. To find out the Top 10 Death Over Bowlers.
+11. To find out the Top 10 extra runs given bowlers.

 Here, I scraped 699 and 500 data for Batsmans and Bowlers respectively.